inspire-software/yes-cart/env/migration/migrate-3.4.0-3.5.0/YC-887-README.txt

 Going forward the following extension points will be available as wildcard classpath imports in spring contexts:

+persistence
+- payment-persistence-resources-ext.xml in payment-persistence-resources.xml
+  ycpMappingResources list of persistence mapping (extend using ArrayListBean) ycpProhibitedFields mapping of prohibited fields (extend using LinkedHashMapBean)
+- dao-persistence-resources-ext.xml in dao-persistence-resources.xml
+  ycMappingResources list of persistence mapping (extend using ArrayListBean) ycProhibitedFields mapping of prohibited fields (extend using LinkedHashMapBean)
+- dao-mapping-ext.xml in dao.xml
+  entityClassFactoryMapping mapping for Entity (extend using LinkedHashMapBean)
+- dao-ext.xml in dao.xml

+core
+- core-services-ext.xml in core-services.xml
+  promotionContextFactoryActionsMapping mapping for actions (extend using LinkedHashMapBean) promotionCouponContextActionsMapping mapping for actions (extend using LinkedHashMapBean)
+- cache-config-ext.xml in cache-config.xml
+  evictionConfig mapping for remove cache evictions (extend using LinkedHashMapBean)
+- core-dto-services-ext.xml in core-dto-services.xml
+  dtoInterfaceToClassFactoryMapping mapping for DTO (extend using LinkedHashMapBean) dtoAssemblerAdaptersRepositoryMapping mapping for DTO adapters (extend using LinkedHashMapBean)
+- core-orderstate-aspects-ext.xml in core-orderstate-aspects.xml
+  paymentNotificationAspectAuthoriseShopperTemplates mapping for AUTH or AUTH_CAPTURE result (extend using LinkedHashMapBean) paymentNotificationAspectAuthoriseAdminTemplates mapping for AUTH or AUTH_CAPTURE result (extend using LinkedHashMapBean) paymentNotificationAspectCancelShopperTemplates mapping for CANCEL result (extend using LinkedHashMapBean) paymentNotificationAspectCancelAdminTemplates mapping for CANCEL result (extend using LinkedHashMapBean) paymentNotificationAspectShipmentShopperTemplates mapping for shipment CAPTURE result (extend using LinkedHashMapBean) paymentNotificationAspectShipmentAdminTemplates mapping for shipment CAPTURE result (extend using LinkedHashMapBean) orderStateChangeAspectShopperTemplates mapping for order state change mails (extend using LinkedHashMapBean) orderStateChangeAspectAdminTemplates mapping for order state change mails (extend using LinkedHashMapBean)
+- core-orderstate-ext.xml in core-orderstate.xml
+  orderStateManagerHandlersMapping mapping for order events handlers (extend using LinkedHashMapBean) orderStateManagerBeforeListenersMapping mapping for order events listeners triggered before event (extend using LinkedHashMapBean) orderStateManagerAfterListenersMapping mapping for order events listeners triggered after event (extend using LinkedHashMapBean)
+- core-federation-impex-ext.xml in core-federation-impex.xml
+  importFederationFacadeFilters mapping impex filters (extend using LinkedHashMapBean) exportFederationFacadeFilters mapping impex filters (extend using LinkedHashMapBean)
+- manager-dto-services-ext.xml in manager-dto-services.xml
+  voKeyToClassFactoryMapping mapping for VO (extend using LinkedHashMapBean) voAssemblerAdaptersRepositoryMapping mapping for VO adapters (extend using LinkedHashMapBean)
+- manager-services-validation-ext.xml in manager-services.xml
+  voValidationServiceMapping mapping for remote validators (extend using LinkedHashMapBean)
+- manager-services-ext.xml in manager-services.xml

 manager/jam

 - adm-applicationContext-ext.xml in applicationContext.xml
 - adm-servlet-ext.xml in jam-servlet.xml
 - for @Controller the following packages are scanned "org.yes.cart.service.endpoint,org.yes.cart.service.endpoint.impl"
 - adm-cronjob-ext.xml in manager-cronjob.xml
+  managerCronScheduleTriggers list of cron triggers (extend using ArrayListBean)

 web/support

 - websupport-ext.xml in websupport-webapp.xml
 - websupport-cronjob-ext.xml in websupport-cronjob.xml
+  webCronScheduleTriggers list of cron triggers (extend using ArrayListBean)

 web/api

+- api-ext.xml in api.xml
+  roInterfaceToClassFactoryMapping mapping for MO (extend using LinkedHashMapBean) roAssemblerAdaptersRepositoryMapping mapping for MO adapters (extend using LinkedHashMapBean)
 - api-applicationContext-ext.xml in applicationContext.xml
 - api-servlet-ext.xml in rest-servlet.xml
 - for @Controller the following packages are scanned "org.yes.cart.web.service.rest"